google/codeworld/README.md

 While the installation process installs most of its files inside `codeworld/build`, it does clobber `~/.ghc`, `~/.ghcjs`, and `~/.cabal`.
 I recommend that you run CodeWorld as a dedicated user account to avoid causing problems for other Haskell installations.
 If you don't, note that you will lose your user package database.
+Alternatively, if you use the docker container, this isolates the aforementioned directories so they will not be clobbered.

 See bug [#4](https://github.com/google/codeworld/issues/4) for details.